Light behaves both as a wave and a particle.

 In the case of the red paint in the figure on the right, the color image on the left looks completely red, but by spectrally separating the light, it is possible to see any unevenness in the coating that is difficult to evaluate, as is the case with the image on the right.
 This is an example of the difference in analyzing an object with a hyperspectral imager versus only using the human eye.
 Notice the light intensity (spectral distribution's) ability to reveal the precise density between the thick and thin parts of the coating, which is too small for the human eye to even recognize.

-The difference between the data acquired by the human eye or color camera and the data acquired by the hyperspectral imager is shown in the figure on the right.
-Visual and color images have only three colors in the depth direction, but you can see that the hyperspectral imager can acquire a lot of wavelength information.
+The difference between the data acquired by the human eye or color camera and the data acquired by the hyperspectral camera is shown in the figure on the right.
+Visual and color images have only three colors in the depth direction, but you can see that the hyperspectral camera can acquire a lot of wavelength information.
 With this technology, it is possible to more effectively analyze objects and phenomena that were previously difficult to evaluate.